 Find out how to analyse latency on your website and how to improve it

 This guide is designed for customers who wish to improve the performance of their website.
 This guide will help you get a basic understanding on what points can affect performance on websites.

 Find out how to improve the performance of your website.

 This use case will show you how to use one or more OVHcloud solutions with external tools, and will describe the actions to be carried out in a specific context.
 Please remember to adapt these actions to fit your situation.
-If you encounter any difficulties performing these actions, please contact a specialised service provider and/or discuss the issue with our community on https://community.ovh.com/en/.
+If you encounter any difficulties performing these actions, please contact a specialist service provider and/or discuss the issue with our community on https://community.ovh.com/en/.
 OVHcloud cannot provide you with technical support in this regard.

 If your website is slow, it can be helpful to ask yourself the questions below to help narrow down the scope of investigation.